apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

   - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/checkpointing_under_backpressure" >}}#unaligned-checkpoints) to greatly reduce checkpointing times under backpressure.
 This only works for exactly-once checkpoints and with one concurrent checkpoint.

-  - *checkpoints with finished tasks*: By default Flink could continue performing checkpoints even if parts of the DAG have finished processing all of their records.
+  - *checkpoints with finished tasks*: By default Flink will continue performing checkpoints even if parts of the DAG have finished processing all of their records.
 Please refer to [important considerations](#checkpointing-with-parts-of-the-graph-finished) for details.

 {{< tabs "4b9c6a74-8a45-4ad2-9e80-52fe44a85991" >}}
 {{< tab "Java" >}}